 Concert Review: Six To Fix (Majadapop, 2020)

 Saturday, March 7 2020, the last hours of freedom before uncertain confinement.
 When the night is over, so will the live music.
-We are far from home, by the northwest of Madrid.
+The venue is far from home, by the northwest of Madrid.
 Sounds Six To Fix.

 We are at Majadapop festival, in the legendary King Louie, a place that usually hosts live jazz bands.
-Today the venue invites Turpin, Muren, La Vida and Six to Fix, four groups from the Spanish independent scene.
+Today they are invited Turpin, Muren, La Vida and Six to Fix, four groups from the Spanish independent scene.
 The atmosphere is lively.
 The sound is impeccable.

 Six to Fix surprise from the first notes.
 They are light, fresh, casual and they start with energy.
 Certainly, they have rhythm, they are danceable, funny, friendly.
 The band is what you see and at the same time, they have everything: good songs, good musicians, a worked show, not over-acted nor corsetted.
 They are perfect.